w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

   - change max supply until it gets locked: possibility to change the supply for a limited amount of times

-  One can decide to modify the price of a collection's items as well as who can receive or buy those items.
+  When creating a collection through the `nfts.create` extrinsic, one can decide to modify the price of the collection's items as well as who can mint, receive or buy items in that collection.
 Time constraints are also available with `startBlock` and `endBlock` parameters.
-It is thus possible, for example, to create a schedule in which holders of items in collection A (`HolderOf` parameter) will receive free NFTs from Collection X only within a specific time frame.
-You can then modify the parameters so that holders of collection B will be able to buy NFTs from Collection X. This can be useful for events such as Hackathons where NFTs can be be minted and given for free to participants within the event time schedule, and then additional remaining items can be made available to the public through a marketplace.
+It is thus possible, for example, to create a schedule in which holders of items in collection A (`HolderOf` parameter) will be able to claim for free a limited number of NFTs from Collection X (`maxSupply` parameter) only within a specific time frame.
+You can then modify the parameters so that anyone will be able to buy more NFTs from Collection X.

+  This can be useful for events such as Hackathons where participant who bought a ticket receive the NFT ticket from Collection A. Then, to all holders of at least one item in Collection A (i.e. all ticket holders) will be given for free an avatar NFT from Collection X within the event time schedule.
+After the event, any additional remaining items in Collection X can be made available to the public through a marketplace.

+  The requirement to get the free avatar is being holder of at least one NFT in Collection A. One can only claim the avatar specifying which NFT (i.e. the ID) owns in Collection A. The same NFT cannot be used twice, meaning that holders of multiple NFTs in Collection A (for example participants to multiple Hackathons) can claim multiple avatars specific to each event.

 - [Smart attributes](https://github.com/paritytech/substrate/pull/12702) allow an NFT owner to grant permission to other entities (another account, an application, etc.) to update attributes of an